luzhixing12345/Ant-colony-algorithm/README.md

 ![](https://raw.githubusercontent.com/learner-lu/picbed/master/123.png)

 ## Use:
-- each run will create a random location for each country
+- easy run as
   ```python
   python main.py
   ```
 - use examples in `./data/example-x.txt` as\
-  change x into number 1~5
+  change x into number 1~6, using the given data
   ```python
   python main.py --test x
   ```